dragos-gaspar/ping-plot/README.md

 Other options can be configured by modifying values in `config.py`.

 ### Known issues
-- Occasionally, the main thread will hang after manually closing the `matplotlib` window, causing the exit logic for the ping thread to be unreachable. (pls help)
+- Occasionally, the main thread will hang after the `pyplot` window is manually closed, causing the exit logic for the ping reading thread to be unreachable. (pls help)